said3427/rnaseq_rhodoblastus/README.md

 # Globle Transcriptomic Analysis on *Rhodoblastus acidophilus*
 Repository for detailed codes and commands used in the project, aimed for a reproducible workflow.

-Each section below is in the same sequence and names the same as in the methodology section.
-All codes are to be run a command lines.
+Each section below is in the same sequence as in the methodology section.
+All command are to be run a command lines.
 For each sample command, sample name Aero_1 is used as an example.
-All custom codes for this project are linked in the text below, like so [demo.code](demo.code).
+All custom scripts for this project are linked in the text below, like so [demo.code](demo.code).

 ## 1. Prerequisite packages and setup
-All packages, except R packages, used in this project are stored in [conda.config.yml](conda.config.yml).
+All packages, except `R` packages, used in this project are stored in [condaEnvironment.yml](condaEnvironment.yml).
 This file can be used to directly create `conda` environment, as shown below, for all analysis illustrated.
 ```
-conda env create -f conda.config.yml
+conda env create -f condaEnvironment.yml
 ```
 All shell scripts `.sh` should be configured for running using the command below.
 ```